mkhuda/agent-ps/README.md

 `ps aux | grep claude` gives you PIDs.
 It will not tell you which one is the session you are talking to, what model it is spending on, whether it has been idle for three days, or which rows are background daemons that outlived the terminal that started them.
-It also misses the other six agents entirely.
+It also misses the other seven agents entirely.

 agent-ps lists every session with its agent, model, working directory, uptime, idle time and disk footprint, then stops one process tree, every background